Bitcoin-Brainbow/app-landing-page/_pages/faq.md

 ### What is WarpWallet?

-WarpWallet is a deterministic bitcoin key generator that uses scrypt.
+WarpWallet is a deterministic Bitcoin key generator that uses scrypt.

-Brainbow generates your master private key using WarpWallet technique and derives everything else from it.
+Brainbow generates a "WarpWallet master private key" and derives everything from it.

 More information about WarpWallet can be found [here](https://keybase.io/warp/).